Lanceqt/jsonDB/README.md

 -   Suitable for applications that require advanced querying capabilities, transactions, or real-time data synchronization

--   Optimized for high-performance or large-scale applications with substantial storage requirements or complex data relationships
+-   Optimized for high-performance or large-scale applications with extensive storage requirements or complex data relationships

 ## Usage